ttsukagoshi/Trello_Scripts/README.md

 ## Content
 - code.gs: `[Required]`Primary file with the main codes written.
 To be used as a spreadsheet-bound script.
-- common.gs: `[Required]`Some common functions.
+- common.gs: `[Required]`Script of some general functions.
-- trelloBackup.gs: `[Optional]`Script to create a full backup of all available Trello boards including actions and attachments
+- trelloBackup.gs: `[Optional]`Script to create a full backup of all available Trello boards including actions and attachments.
+Requires [additional authentications as mentioned below](https://github.com/ttsukagoshi/Trello_Scripts#additional-oauth-scopes-when-using-trellobackupgs).
-- TrelloScriptLibrary.gs: Code for the Google App Script library *Trello Script* which is used in **code.gs**.
+- TrelloScriptLibrary.gs: Code for the Google App Script library *Trello Script* used in **code.gs**.

-## Scope of Authentications (OAuth Scripts required for this script)
+## Scope of Authentications (OAuth required for this script)
 - Connect to an external service: https://www.googleapis.com/auth/script.external_request
 - See, edit, create, and delete your spreadsheets in Google Drive: https://www.googleapis.com/auth/spreadsheets

-### Additional OAuth scopes when using trelloBackup.gs
+### Additional OAuth Scopes when Using trelloBackup.gs
 - Send email as you: https://www.googleapis.com/auth/script.send_mail
 - See, edit, create, and delete all of your Google Drive files: https://www.googleapis.com/auth/drive